 These speakers represent an achievable gold standard.
 Often, they’re a future version of the listener or attendee.

 For most companies that host events, these speakers will represent case studies.
 And from what I’ve seen, the more relatable the speaker is, the more successful the event’s outcome.

 Years ago, when I led the editorial programming strategy for Fitbit’s largest B2B event, I lobbied to have leadership from Greater Dayton’s Regional Transit Authority (RTA) speak on the main stage.
 My bosses were worried this wasn’t a known brand name.

 After all, who is the RTA?

 They’re bus drivers.
 Who wore fitness trackers.
 Became physically active, lost weight, lowered their blood glucose levels.
 Whose better health resulted in RTA saving $2.3 million in healthcare costs.

 Fortunately, my bosses trusted me.
 This case study went on to be the most successful one and was referred to for years.

 Get story-struck, not starstruck

 The lesson in all of this?
-Don’t be blinded by the bright household names, or go scrounging around for a speaker fee you can’t afford.
+Don’t be blinded by the bright household names, or go scrounging around for a five or six-figure speaker fee you can’t afford.
 At best, you’ll struggle to attribute the return on investment.
-At worst, you won’t see that return on investment at all.
+At worst, you won’t see that ROI at all.
 And at the end of the day, you’ll make yourself sick with the stress of properly managing that speaker’s five-star experience.